tapyu/python-lessons/README.md

 ## Implementations

 Programming languages can have multiple implementations.
-Different implementations can be written in different languages and can use different methods to compile or interpret [code][1].
+Different implementations can use different methods to compile or interpret [code][1].
 In Python, when people talk about Python implementations, they usually refer to different runtime environments or interpreters that execute Python code.
 These implementations may have different features, performance characteristics, and use cases.

 - **CPython**: [CPython][2] is the *reference implementation* of the Python programming language ([reference][4] implementation is a program that implements all requirements from a corresponding specification.
 The reference implementation often accompanies a technical standard, and demonstrates what should be considered the "correct" behavior of any other implementation of it).
 Written in C and Python, CPython is the default and most widely used implementation of the Python language.
 On you computer, if `python` is linked to `python3.x`, where `x` is a version number (e.g., `python3.10`), it's CPython.
 [It][3] compiles Python programs into an intermediate bytecode which is then executed by its virtual machine.
 It has a foreign function interface with several languages, including C, in which one must explicitly write bindings in a language other than Python.
 - **MicroPython**: MicroPython is a software implementation of a programming language largely compatible with Python 3, written in C, that is optimized to run on a microcontroller.
 MicroPython does have an inline assembler, and that code will run at full speed, but it's non-portable across different microcontrollers (as any assembly is).